February 21-23, 2024

 Clearwater Beach, FL

-This year’s member gathering will feature the annual Catholic Innovation Demo Day, the release of the member-commissioned study on Parish Vitality, the launch of FADICA’s Safety Pledge and partnership with Praesidium, member-led roundtable discussions, a “mini-philanthropy institute” on values transmission in faith-based philanthropy, your annual membership meeting, and much more!
-Please contact Maddy McMahon for more information.
+This 2020 member gathering featured the annual Catholic Innovation Demo Day, the release of the member-commissioned study on Parish Vitality, the launch of FADICA’s Safety Pledge and partnership with Praesidium, member-led roundtable discussions, a “mini-philanthropy institute” on values transmission in faith-based philanthropy, and your annual membership meeting.

 October 3 – 4, 2019

 El Paso, TX & Cd.
 Juárez, MX

 Members Witness Catholic Leadership at the U.S.-Mexico Border